1 Star2 Stars3 Stars4 Stars5 Stars (18 votes, average: 3.67 out of 5)

 Possible Confusion

 The Destroying Angel (Amanita virosa), pictured, or the Deathcap (Amanita phalloides), it is because of this possible confusion and its vile taste that we leave this mushroom well alone.
-Although edible, not one for eating.
+Although edible, not one for the table.

 Spore Print